AndrewDant/screen-spots/README.md

 # Working Items
 display spot positions on screen, reference talon_ui_helper

+? move some of the commands into a menu only ?
+    - fewer commands to conflict with spot [move] <user.text>

 reduce mouse movement speed (instant movement sometimes causes issues)

 sometimes coordinates would be better if relative to the current window, could toggle with a command
     * reference talon_ui_helper

-application specific spot sets?
+? application specific spot sets?

 command to reload from backup

-setting to allow auto backup when you save/clear any spot?